Steps To Buying a House For First-Time Homebuyers

 The Steps To Buying a House and The Mortgage Process

-We will be covering the various steps to buying a house for first-time homebuyers from getting qualified, to getting pre-approved, writing an earnest money check, entering into a real estate purchase contract, and the beginning of the mortgage process.
+We will be covering the various steps to buying a house for first-time homebuyers, From getting qualified, to getting pre-approved, writing an earnest money check, entering into a real estate purchase contract, and the beginning of the mortgage process.
 You will learn the basic steps of the mortgage process, and the documents that are required from the mortgage processor.
-The role of the mortgage processor and the mortgage underwriter will be covered.
-Speak With Our Loan Officer for Mortgage Loans
+The role of the mortgage processor and the mortgage underwriter will also be covered.

 The Road of the Mortgage Process Leading to a Clear to Close